jmvanel/rdf-i18n/README.md

 We provide just Turtle files.
 But there may be scripts to provide other formats.

+NOTE: some vocabularies already have I18N information, like DOAP which has internal documentation in english, french, czech, japanese, and spanish.

 ## Content ##
 The files for each vocabulary are located in a directory named after the common prefix for this vocabulary.